gloriouslyawkwardlife/gloriouslyawkwardlife.github.io/contact.md

 ## iPhone

 [+1 (813) 659-6567](tel:+18136596567)&mdash;Note, if you are not a recognized caller you will go straight to voicemail.
 Make sure you leave a detailed message if you need a call back.
-Voicemails that do not include the reason for the call are ignored.
+Voicemails that do not include who is calling and the reason for the call are ignored.

 ## Email